-The most effective weight lifting exercises are dependent on your specific goals.
+The most effective weightlifting exercises are dependent on your specific goals.

 There is no shortage of questions when it comes to getting in shape.
 Do you take an aerobic approach or do you take an anaerobic approach?
 Do you focus on cardiovascular exercise or do you try strength training?

 Either way, if you are looking to get healthy and lose weight, you are going to see results with either approach.
 However, many people choose the weightlifting method.

 A list of the most effective weight training exercises is going to be dependent on your goals.